Cagdassrgl/snackbar_cs/README.md

 A customizable Flutter snackbar package with predefined styles for success, error, warning, and info messages.
 This package provides an easy-to-use API for displaying beautiful and consistent snackbars throughout your Flutter application.

+**🚀 NEW: Multiple Snackbar Support!** Now you can show multiple snackbars simultaneously using different queue behaviors: Replace, Queue, and Stack modes.

 ## Features

+✅ **Predefined Types**: Success, Error, Warning, and Info snackbars with appropriate colors and icons ✅ **Custom Snackbars**: Create completely custom snackbars with your own colors and icons ✅ **Multiple Snackbar Modes**:
+   - **Replace**: New snackbar replaces the current one (default)
+   - **Queue**: Snackbars are shown sequentially, one after another
-✅ **Predefined Types**: Success, Error, Warning, and Info snackbars with appropriate colors and icons ✅ **Custom Snackbars**: Create completely custom snackbars with your own colors and icons ✅ **Configurable**: Global configuration options for consistent styling ✅ **Action Support**: Add action buttons to snackbars ✅ **Icon Control**: Show/hide icons for each snackbar ✅ **Multiple Behaviors**: Floating or fixed snackbar behavior ✅ **Duration Control**: Customize display duration for each snackbar ✅ **Accessibility**: Built with Flutter's accessibility best practices ✅ **Null Safety**: Full null safety support
+   - **Stack**: Multiple snackbars are stacked on top of each other ✅ **Queue Management**: Built-in queue system for sequential snackbar display ✅ **Overlay Support**: Advanced stacked snackbars using Flutter's overlay system ✅ **Configurable**: Global configuration options for consistent styling ✅ **Action Support**: Add action buttons to snackbars ✅ **Icon Control**: Show/hide icons for each snackbar ✅ **Multiple Behaviors**: Floating or fixed snackbar behavior ✅ **Duration Control**: Customize display duration for each snackbar ✅ **Queue Statistics**: Track queue length and active stacked snackbars ✅ **Accessibility**: Built with Flutter's accessibility best practices ✅ **Null Safety**: Full null safety support
 ✅ **Low SDK Requirement**: Minimum SDK requirement for broader compatibility